Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Background

 In this context, an epistemic state---represented by a pointed Kripke structure---encapsulates a problem's ``physical'' configuration along with the beliefs of the agents.

-To the best of our knowledge, the most accepted formalization of a comprehensive action language for multi-agent epistemic planning is \mAL\ \citep{baral2021action}.
-Note that other languages capable of reasoning about DEL also exist~\citep{muise2015planning,KR2021-12}, but they introduce limitations and sacrifice expressiveness for efficiency; therefore, are not considered here.
+To the best of our knowledge, the most widely accepted formalization of a comprehensive action language for multi-agent epistemic planning is \mAL\ \citep{baral2021action}.
+Note that other languages capable of reasoning about DEL also exist~\citep{muise2015planning,KR2021-12}, but they limit their expressiveness in favor of efficiency and are therefore not considered here.

 \mAL\ serves as a high-level action language facilitating reasoning about agents' beliefs within \lagC, where e-states are represented as Kripke structures.
 It utilizes an English-like syntax, leverages \emph{event models} to define the transition functions, and uses reachability over Kripke models to characterize entailment.
-For brevity, we will not provide further details of \mAL\ here.
-Interested readers can find a comprehensive description in \citet{baral2021action}.

-\paragraph{Graph Neural Networks.} Machine learning (ML) comprises algorithms that automatically discover patterns in data and make predictions without explicit programming, leveraging statistical inference to generalize from examples.
-Graph Neural Networks (GNNs) \citep{bronstein2017geometric} extend this paradigm to graph‑structured data by iteratively propagating and aggregating information along edges, excelling at relational pattern matching across nodes and subgraphs.
-For these reasons, these methods are ideal candidates for working with structured data, such as labeled directed graphs, \eg the Kripke structures used in this work.